NYC Department of Buildings(DOB): Construction Reopening Guidelines

 Penalties and Repercussions

-In the month of June, there will not be monetary penalties associated with the city’s Phase 1 restart enforcement actions, but effective July 8th, 2020 sites found out of compliance will be subjected to violations that carry financial penalties, with the potential for a Stop Work Order.
+A reminder that as of July 8th, 2020 sites found out of compliance will be subjected to violations that carry financial penalties, with the potential for a Stop Work Order.
 Continued noncompliance may result in additional summonses with accompanying civil penalties of up to $10,000 for each offense.

 For additional information on the Phase 1 re-opening, please visit nyc.gov/buildings.
 Reach out to our Burnham team to help navigate the permitting and licensing within New York City.